comp426-2022-fall/a99-team-22/README.md

 This currently works on Node v19.0.1

-1. Clone this repository to your local pc
+1. Clone this repository to your local
 2. run `npm install` to install dependencies
-3. To run the server, use `npm test` and the server will listen default to port 5000
+3. To test the server, use `npm test` and the server will listen to port 5005

 ## Team mangement